Skip to content

 Architecture simplicityOpen PencilSingle process vs 5+ services

-Code maintainabilityOpen Pencil14.5K LOC in 1 language vs 292K in 4 languages
+Code maintainabilityOpen Pencil~26K LOC in 1 language vs 299K in 4+ languages

 Figma compatibilityOpen PencilNative Kiwi codec vs no .fig support